Total lunar eclipse

-At 11:16, the edge of the Moon’s disk will enter the Earth’s umbra.
-This is the region of space in which an observer on the Moon’s surface would see the Earth completely obscuring the whole of the Sun’s disk, and would find himself suddenly thrust into darkness.
+At 03:35, the edge of the Moon’s disk will enter the Earth’s umbra.
+This is the region of space in which an observer on the Moon’s surface would see the Earth completely obscuring the whole of the Sun’s disk, and would find themselves suddenly thrust into darkness.

 As an increasing fraction of the Moon’s face creeps into the Earth’s umbra, it will appear to have a growing bite taken out of it.
 We will see our planet’s circular shadow sweep across the face of the Moon.

 Eventually the Moon will pass entirely within the Earth’s umbra at 04:42, and the total eclipse will begin.

 The table below lists the times when each part of the eclipse will begin and end.

 |02:37||02:37||Moon begins to enter the Earth’s penumbra|